Steel Beam Calculations – A Guide to Building Regulations Part A

 The Approved Documents Part A Guidance

-Approved Document A is a guidance document which gives ways to meet Part A requirements.
+Approved Document A is a guidance document that gives ways to meet Part A requirements.
 If these empirical guides are followed the building will be deemed to comply.
 However, the guidance is limited and does not cover all eventualities and scenarios.
 When elements of structure fall outside of Approved Document A guidance then a calculation is required to demonstrate compliance with Part A.

 The most common scenario in domestic building projects where this occurs is removing internal load-bearing walls to create a larger habitable open plan living space.
 Another common scenario which we are asked to look at is when knocking through the external walls of a dwelling into new extensions or forming structural openings for bi-folding doors.
 When an element of structure requires support from another structural element, such as a load-bearing wall, and the load-bearing wall is removed.
 Then a structural support will be required in its place and structural calculations will be required to prove that the support provided is strong enough to carry the applied dead and live loadings.